“One’s destination is never a place, but a new way of seeing things.”

 3. Eating in local restaurants and buy food from street vendors instead of international chain restaurants.
 This way it supports the local businesses.

 5. You can be a conscious traveller by not taking advantage of locals by bartering too much.
 Remember that a few dollars to us may be a week’s food to them.

-6. Stay in small locally-owned accommodation such as guest houses or b&bs.
+6. Stay in small locally-owned accommodation such as guest houses or B&Bs.
 Or look at a homestay where you learn about their culture and vice versa.
 During your stay keep your water use as low as you can and turn off the tap and lights when you aren't using them.